top of page

 Attractions in proximity to the Algarve

-Subtle little Praia do Canavial has a bundle of other attractions around it that have made it an ideal place for starting excursions in the Lagos area.
-The world-renowned Ponta da Piedade—that jaw-dropping ensemble of matchless rock formations that towers out of the sea—is literally only a short trek away.
-The cliffs can be reached by walking the several coastal trails, or try something different by undertaking boat tours to see the formations from another perspective.
-These limestone cliffs, shaped over centuries by the work of wind and water, enhance the possibilities of hiking, photography, and almost even kayaking within the caves nearby.
+The cliffs can be reached by walking along several coastal trails, or try something different by undertaking boat tours to see the formations from a different perspective.
+These limestone cliffs, shaped over centuries by the work of wind and water, enhance the possibilities for hiking, photography, and even kayaking within the nearby caves.

-Other than visiting Ponta da Piedade, one can discover an even smaller beach, Praia de Porto de Mós, which has many facilities for families who would prefer to feel there are more people around or for that livelier atmosphere.
-That means whether one wishes to hike, take a boat ride, or enjoy different beaches, it is well located for people wishing to enjoy Lagos.
 The neighboring historic town of Lagos also leaves open an opportunity for the visitor to explore local cultural sites—the Lagos Marina, the Forte da Ponta da Bandeira, and the Igreja de Santo António—all rich in history and great ways to spend time while you take a break from the beach.

 Visitor Tips: Maximizing Your Visit